Ray Burris: Chicago Cubs

 Burris was drafted by the Chicago Cubs in the 17th round of the 1972 Major League Baseball draft.
-After just one season in the Cubs' farm system, in which he went 7–5 with a 3.51 earned run average for the Texas League's Midland Cubs, Burris jumped to the majors to start the season.
+After just one season in the Cubs' farm system, in which he went 7–5 with a 3.51 earned run average for the AA Texas League's Midland Cubs, Burris jumped to the majors to start the season.
 He made his major league debut in the third game of the season against the Montreal Expos, and pitched 3.1 innings of scoreless ball.
 In his next appearance, he made his only start of the season.
 He pitched five innings of shutout ball to defeat Jon Matlack and the New York Mets.
 He did not allow an earned run until his sixth appearance of the season, against the San Francisco Giants.
 Overall, Burris went 1–1 with a 2.92 ERA.